sjpozzuoli/kickstarter-analysis/README.md

-# Analyzing the Outcomes of Theater Projects and Plays based on Launch Date and Kickstarter Goals
+# Analyzing the Outcomes of Kickstarter Campaigns

 ##  This data analysis was completed in order to help our client, Louise, create a Kickstarter campaign.
 We will use historical data on Kickstarter to compare the success rate of plays launched by date and funding goal.